akihira207/auto-report-dneo/README.md

     "myNoticeToGroup" : "system group"
 }
 ```
+For myNoticeToGroup, please write the label of the notification destination.

 Please list the content you would like to report in the daily report in HTML format for report.txt
 ```txt